When Is the Best Time to Take Newborn Photos? | San Jose & Bay Area Newborn Photographer

 👉 scheduling within the first 2–3 weeks

-Bay Area Newborn Photography
+San Jose & Bay Area Newborn Photography

-Booking early allows:
+Booking early allows for:

 • better scheduling